-If you are interested in antibody testing, make an in-office or telemedicine appointment with your doctor to discuss if it’s the right choice for you and your situation.
+If you are interested in COVID testing, please contact our office to make a telemedicine appointment with your doctor to discuss if it’s the right choice for you and your situation.

 It depends on how severe your symptoms are.
 If you feel very ill, you should go the emergency room where you can receive supportive care like IV fluids and oxygen.
 But if your symptoms are mild, you should stay at home and monitor your them.
 That way you can avoid spreading it other people while your immune system fights off the infection.

 But what if I have respiratory infection symptoms such as a cough, shortness of breath, or fever, but haven’t recently travelled out of the country or been exposed to somebody with Covid-19?
 What should I do then?